I am an experienced, friendly and down-to-earth counsellor offering:

 As well as being a counsellor in private practice:

-- 8 years experience as a part-time NHS counsellor at Bridport Medical Centre where I work with a wide range of clients with a variety of issues
+- 10 years experience as a part-time NHS High-Intensity Counsellor at Bridport Medical Centre where I worked with a wide range of clients with a variety of issues

 - 25 years experience as an HR consultant and trainer

-- I am a qualified Coach with extensive experience of coaching individuals within organisations and also privately
+- I am a qualified Coach with extensive experience in coaching individuals within organisations and also privately

-- A member of the British Association for Counselling and Psychotherapy (BACP).
+- An accredited member of the British Association for Counselling and Psychotherapy (BACP).
 I can be found on the BACP Register of Counsellors and Psychotherapists

 How I work